annanyavedala/Satellite-image-processing-Data-pipeline/readme.md

 NORMALISED DIFFERENCE WATER INDEX

-The NDWI.ipynb consists of the code that was used to calculate the NDWI and crop the Area of Interest.
+The NDWI.ipynb consists of the code that was used to calculate the NDWI and to crop the Area of Interest.

 AIRFLOW INGESTION PIPELINE

-This has all the scripts and dags that are used to automate the inegstion process.
-Create the necessary output folders as written in the code.
+This has all the scripts and dags that are used to automate the SAR data ingestion process.
+Create the necessary output folders as written in the code while running the dag.